Creating Our First Route

 }

-This is because we told Dioxus Router to render the Home component only when the URL path is /.
+This is because we told Dioxus Router to render the Home component only when/.

 Fallback Route